Prevention and Response Services

 The 24/7 crisis line is: 1-866-298-7778

-Discover more on their website.
+Learn more on the KSAC website.

 What if I want to report sexual violence to the University?

-Security is still available while the University is operated with a reduced campus presence.
 Security remains able to accept reports and complaints, support you with referrals, and can support you with safety planning.
 Please call the office and leave a message.
 Someone will get back to you as soon as possible.
 The phone number is 705-748-1328.

 How do I keep myself safe during social distancing?
 I feel isolated.